Dracaena draco

 dragon tree

-Dragon tree.
 Smooth branching stems resemble cigars in snakeskin.
 Plant in well-drained soil.
 Infrequent water.
+Unrivaled specimen plant after many decades.

 height 20–30ft